mdonoghoe/addreg/README.md

 )
 ```

 ...but it can take a while.
-Using an overparameterised EM approach removes the need to run 2<sup>3</sup> = 8 separate EM algorithms:
+Using an overparameterised EM approach removes the need to run \(2^3 = 8\) separate EM algorithms:

 ``` r
 t.em <- system.time(fit.em <- update(fit.cem, method = "em"))
 ```

-while generic EM acceleration algorithms from the `turboEM` package --- implemented in version ≥ 3.0 --- can speed this up further still:
+while generic EM acceleration algorithms from the `turboEM` package --- implemented in version \(\geq\) 3.0 --- can speed this up further still:

 ``` r
 t.cem.acc <- system.time(fit.cem.acc <- update(fit.cem, accelerate = "squarem"))